 - When buying a new mixer, always buy from a reputable dealer, and follow the manufacturer’s instructions.

 - Always register a new mixer with the manufacturer.
 That way you can be contacted easily if a safety notice or recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is still there and returning a faulty product or ordering its repair is very easy to do.
-To register all your appliances, regardless of age, visit Register My Appliance.
+To register all your appliances, regardless of age, visit our Product Registration page.

 - Use our free online checker to see if you have any recalled electrical items.